Fried cauliflower: Levant

-Fried cauliflower is also an ingredient in maqluba, a sort of pilaf with meat and vegetables on top.
+Fried cauliflower is also an ingredient in some dishes, such as maqluba, a sort of pilaf with meat and vegetables on top, and Mtafaye (مطفّية), a dish using fried cauliflower cooked in yoghurt.

 United States

 Fried cauliflower from Indian, Israeli, Italian, and Levantine traditions is found in the United States.

 The Israeli versions are often found at Israeli, kosher, Jewish, and falafel restaurants.
 The growing fashion both for cauliflower and for Israeli cuisine has contributed to its popularity.

-Some variants include serving with a white wine vinaigrette, currants, and pine nuts, frying a whole head and serving with a beet tahini sauce; or with a herbed labneh sauce.
+Some variants include serving with a white wine vinaigrette, currants, and pine nuts; frying a whole head and serving with a beet tahini sauce; or serving with a herbed labneh sauce.